cordiverse/cordis/README.md

 ctx2.bar                        // undefined
 ```

-### Lifecycle
+### Events

-`ctx.lifecycle` is a built-in service which provides event-related functionality.
+`ctx.events` is a built-in service which provides event-related functionality.
 Most of its methods are also directly accessible in the context.

 #### ctx.emit(thisArg?, event, ...param)